-A key property of HII galaxies and giant HII regions is that they follow a tight correlation between the widths of their emission lines and their Balmer-line (typically H β) luminosities, i.e. the $L - \sigma$ correlation, as shown in Fig. 1 (see Chávez et al. 2014, for a detailed discussion and list of references).
-Having shown that the $L - \sigma$ correlation provides a powerful cosmological probe, we have engaged in a programme to measure the emission line widths and luminosities of a large sample of HII galaxies out to redshifts of $z \sim 3$ using multi-object IR spectrographs on the VLT and Keck telescopes (see Terlevich et al. 2015).
+A key property of HII galaxies and Giant HII regions is that they follow a tight correlation between the widths of their emission lines, and their Balmer-line (typically $H\beta$ ) luminosities, the $L-\sigma$ correlation as shown in Figure 1 (see Chávez et al. 2014, for a detailed discussion and list of references).
+Having shown that the $L-\sigma$ correlation provides a powerful cosmological probe, we have engaged on a programme to measure the emission line widths and luminosities of a large sample of HII galaxies out to redshifts of $z\sim3$ using multi-object IR spectrographs on the VLT and Keck telescopes (see Terlevich et al. 2015).

-As the $L - \sigma$ correlation is valid up to redshifts of at least $z \sim 2.5$ (Melnick et al. 2000; Siegel et al. 2005; Terlevich et al. 2015), and prompted by Vanzella et al. (2016) results on ID11, we decided to use the $L - \sigma$ relation to measure the lensing amplification in Abell S1063 directly and, simultaneously, check its validity for low luminosity high-z, star-forming regions.
+As the $L-\sigma$ correlation is valid up to redshifts of at least $z\sim 2.5$ (Melnick et al. 2000; Siegel et al. 2005; Terlevich et al. 2015), and prompted by Vanzella et al. (2016) results on ID11, we decided to use the $L-\sigma$ relation to measure directly the lensing amplification in Abell S1063 and simultaneously check its validity for low luminosity high-z starforming regions.